Kaps1195/Music-Recommender-System/README.md

 # Music-Recommender-System
-This project act as purpose of the Final Project in pusuing of B.Tech Degree.
-This project is meant to present several ideas in Music Recommendation System and also to promote a good interface to do so.
+This project act as purpose of the Major Project(8th Semester) in pusuing of B.Tech Degree.
+This project is meant to present several ideas in Music Recommendation System and also to promote a good interface in doing so.

 Some of the techniques implemented in this projects are:
 1. Item - Item Collaborative Filtering using Coocurence Matrix.